 The impact of any code modification on the software development project is measured.
 A code update that impacts numerous files may have a greater impact than a single-file change.

 - Mean Time To Recover/Repair (MTTR) and Mean Time Between Failures (MTBF)

 Both measures assess how well the software functions in a production environment.
 Due to the inevitability of software failures, these software metrics attempt to quantify how well software recovers and retains data.

 - Application Crash Rate

-The number of times an application fails is divided by the number of times it has been utilised.
+The number of times an application fails is divided by the number of times it has been utilized.
 This metric is linked to the MTBF and MTTR metrics.

 ACR = F/U

 Security is a feature of software that is frequently disregarded until it is too late.
 In addition to more specific evaluations and stress tests, security analysis tools can be employed during the build process.
 Although security criteria are frequently straightforward and common sense, the software development team must be aware of them, as well as the metrics produced from them.

 The number of devices infected by a virus in a specific period of time is referred to as an endpoint incidence.